 Kodachrome Capture One Styles Pack

 A legend comes to Capture One!
 One of most iconic films ever made, recreated lovingly as a C1 style pack.
 It’s impossible to get a perfect emulation of a stock that’s no longer possible to even develop, of course, but this pack is full of character and mojo.
 Created by Digistock/ Kyle May.
 View all Digistock/Kyle May Capture One Styles →

 There’s a reason Kodachrome doesn’t show up often in preset makers’ portfolios – it’s really, really hard to get right.
 The fact it’s no longer possible to process it means a lot of the usual methods for making film styles simply can’t be done, it’s more of an art than a science.
 There’s not really been any accurate emulation that I’ve come across (though I hope this pack is a step in the right direction), but the real deal was developed for the last time in 2013, and it’s highly likely that’s all we’ll ever get.

-Why did I call this pack ‘Imperfect’?
+Why call this pack ‘Imperfect’?
 Because I don’t think it’s possible to accurately emulate a film stock that spanned so many decades, used several different emulsions and processes, and is no longer available.
-I’ve done my very best to capture the look and feel of these iconic transparency films throughout the decades, however, and I hope you find these styles useful and versatile.
+We’ve done our very best to capture the look and feel of these iconic transparency films throughout the decades, however, and hope you find these styles useful and versatile.

 K25 – Kodachrome II/25

 Released in 1961 as Kodachrome II, and in the mid-70s changed to Kodachrome 25 using the new K-14 process with new dyes and better sharpness, but I’ve bundled the two together here since they share a similar look.
 Rich timeless colours, incredible detail, plenty of contrast – it’s an all-purpose film (though it shines most of all for outdoor scenes).